websights

 sweep mesh results

-Figure 17: It is possible to use the sweep method for some volumes of your CAD model while meshing other volumes with the traditional meshing refinements.
+Figure 17: It is possible to use the extrusion method for some volumes of your CAD model while meshing other volumes with the traditional meshing refinements.

-A partial thin mesh can be used to create a structured mesh with multiple layers on a portion of the geometry, ideally a thin wall.
-It differs from sweep meshing, in that the set of start and end faces does not require a one-to-one mapping.
-The requirement is more relaxed and only needs a linear path between the faces in a thin direction.
-Also, this refinement can fully or partially fill the geometry region.
+The Extrusion Mesh Refinement can also be used to create a structured mesh with multiple layers on a portion of the geometry, ideally a thin wall.
+It is necessary to define a linear path between the faces in a thin direction.
+Also, this approach can fully or partially fill the geometry region.

 thin section mesh sheet model